 Step two: Download the Firefox browser on your FireStick

-We recommend using the free Firefox browser.
+It’s as simple as that.
 It takes seconds to download and, once installed, it provides you with flawless access to the iPlayer website.

 Do this, with a good VPN, and you’ll be able to stream BBC iPlayer on your FireStick again.